lzl124631x/algorithm/interval-scheduling-maximization.md

-# Interval Scheduling Maximization Problem (ISMP)
+# Interval Scheduling Maximization (ISM)

-The interval scheduling maximization problem (ISMP) is to find a largest compatible set - a set of non-overlapping intervals of maximum size.
+The interval scheduling maximization (ISM) problem is to find a largest compatible set - a set of non-overlapping intervals of maximum size.
 The goal here is to execute as many tasks as possible.

 ## Algorithm